Uninterruptible Power Supply (UPS) with Solar Facts

 Go Solar Group carries four different levels of solar backup.
 These levels cover everything from traditional battery backup to essential load backup.

-Level 1 Solar Backup: Free Backup
+Level 1 Solar Backup: Secure Power Supply

 Go Solar Group’s level 1 backup option is the secure power supply.
 This allows people with a limited budget to have power during an outage.